 Have you ever considered whether or not your husband is alone spiritually?
 If you both know the Lord , do you live your lives in Christ together or apart?
 Do you pray together and discuss the word of God together?
 Do you support each other in struggles against sin?
 Is the joy of being loved by God shared openly?
 I understand there could be all sorts of reasons beyond your control that might prohibit these things from happening; but if your husband is alone in these areas and you know he prefers not to be, I encourage you to take any steps you can to rectify the situation.
 It is good to share in this all important area of his life.
 One thing you can surely do for him spiritually is pray for him.
 This is true whether your husband is a Christian or not.
 Praying for him can join you together in a special way.
 If your husband does not know the Lord, try not to create negativity between you and him because of it.
 That negativity forms distance that need not be.
 Love him, be with him in every way possible, and gently live and share your faith respectfully.

 There are probably countless other opportunities for you to make sure that your husband is not alone.
-Take a good look at how you spend your time.
-How much of it do you give to him?
+Keep an eye out for them or find ways to be there for him.
 When your husband has your time, attention, and support, it will be a real blessing to him; and you will truly be that helper suitable to him.

 If your marriage experience is the complete reversal and you feel alone, my heart goes out to you.
 I would encourage you to pray about it and talk to your husband.
 If you are not able to talk to him or have tried to no avail, it may be time to get help if possible.
 If your husband is a Christian, you may wish to consider prayerfully selecting a Christian man that you trust to intercede for you.
 Hopefully this man could encourage your husband from the Bible that his role as a husband is to love and cherish his wife.
 That would include making sure she does not feel lonely.
 If your husband is not a Christian, perhaps you know someone who could talk to your husband for you.
 If not, remember that our hope is in God.
 Pray that our Lord may soften your husband’s heart.
 Please don’t let a lot of time go by before trying to help things move in a better direction.